elkozmon/zoonavigator/index.md

 It is an open source project and the source code is available on [GitHub](https://github.com/elkozmon/zoonavigator).

-If you like this project, please, consider supporting me on [Patreon](https://www.patreon.com/elkozmon), thanks! ❤️
+If you like this project, please, consider supporting me [by buying me a beer](https://www.paypal.me/elkozmon), thanks! 🍺❤️

 <div class="zoo screenshots">